tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 print([ent.text for ent in doc.ents if ent.label_ == 'GPE'])
 ```

-Before moving on to the next student activity, ask the class to search for spaCy documentation (https://spacy.io/api/annotation#named-entities) to find out what entity types exist, and what each label means.
+Before moving on to the next student activity, ask the class to search for spaCy documentation (https://spacy.io/api/annotation#named-entities) to find out what entity types exist and what each label means.

 ---